Page Banner

 Clean Water State Revolving Fund Loan (CWSRF)

-Florida’s largest financial assistance program for water infrastructure provides low-interest loans to local governments to plan, design and build or upgrade wastewater, stormwater and nonpoint source pollution prevention projects.
+Florida’s largest financial assistance program for clean water infrastructure provides low-interest loans to local governments to plan, design and build or upgrade wastewater, stormwater and nonpoint source pollution prevention projects.
 Certain agricultural best management practices may also qualify for funding.
 The loan terms include a 20-year amortization and low-interest rates.

 Small Community Wastewater Facility Grants